 To really make your ad stand out, you should always try to highlight what makes your product or service unique.
 That being said, I would optimize LeMall’s ad to emphasize the price.
 Emphasizing it in Description Line 1 brings it to the forefront, especially against to all of the Product Listing Ads which are priced $20-60.
 Making the first description a full sentence puts it next to the headline in the top placement.
 Doing so also opens up Description Line 2 for mention of additional product benefits and features.

 (You may purchase LeMall’s Bluetooth speaker here – it’s a pretty cool product!)

 With a limited number of characters, it can seem difficult to truly communicate the benefits of your product or service.
 But as you can see with how I rewrote LeMall’s ad, it’s possible to stuff a few product benefits and features in 2 short lines.

 To put the most important benefits in perspective, think about your customer’s end goal.
 What do they want; what are they really looking for?
 In the case of pocket Bluetooth speakers, price and design may or may not be benefits.
 Sound quality definitely is, as well as battery life.

 Using a service instead of a product as another example, Vertical Rail provides eCommerce marketing management services for retailers across a variety of verticals.
 A few of the many benefits of our services include being a Google Partners agency, providing expert account management, fast-acting customer service, and diverse industry knowledge.

-Say the keyword being targeted is “eCommerce AdWords Management”.
-The headline incorporates both “AdWords” and “eCommerce”.
+Say the keyword being targeted is “eCommerce Ads Management”.
+The headline incorporates both “Ads” and “eCommerce”.
 The descriptions emphasize that Vertical Rail cares about client success, and that our team is comprised of PPC experts.

-If you have any other strategies or tips that you personally employ for how to write effective AdWords ads, please share with our Knowledge Base community in a comment below!
+If you have any other strategies or tips that you personally employ for how to write effective Google Ads, please share with our Knowledge Base community in a comment below!